In this example, we build a machine learning model to predict employee churn and help companies reduce staff turnover.

 • Error rate: 21.4% (ratio of misclassified samples).

-In general, these binary classification tests show a good performance of the predictive model.
 Nevertheless, it is essential to highlight that this model has greater specificity than sensitivity, showing that it works better when detecting negative instances accurately.

 7. Model deployment